Physics beyond the Standard Model: Additional experimental results

-Research from experimental data on the cosmological constant, LIGO noise, and pulsar timing, suggests it's very unlikely that there are any new particles with masses much higher than those which can be found in the Standard Model or the Large Hadron Collider.
+Research from experimental data on the cosmological constant, LIGO noise, and pulsar timing, suggests that it is very unlikely that there are any new particles with masses much higher than those which can be found in the Standard Model or the Large Hadron Collider.
 However, this research has also indicated that quantum gravity or perturbative quantum field theory will become strongly coupled before 1 PeV, leading to other new physics in the TeVs.

 Grand unified theories

 The standard model has three gauge symmetries; the colour SU(3), the weak isospin SU(2), and the weak hypercharge U(1) symmetry, corresponding to the three fundamental forces.
 Due to renormalization the coupling constants of each of these symmetries vary with the energy at which they are measured.
 Around ×10^16 GeV these couplings become approximately equal.
 This has led to speculation that above this energy the three gauge symmetries of the Standard Model are unified in one single gauge symmetry with a simple gauge group, and just one coupling constant.
 Below this energy the symmetry is spontaneously broken to the Standard Model symmetries.
 Popular choices for the unifying group are the special unitary group in five dimensions SU(5) and the special orthogonal group in ten dimensions SO(10).

 Theories that unify the Standard Model symmetries in this way are called Grand Unified Theories (or GUTs), and the energy scale at which the unified symmetry is broken is called the GUT scale.
 Generically, grand unified theories predict the creation of magnetic monopoles in the early universe, and instability of the proton.
 Neither of these have been observed, and this absence of observation puts limits on the possible GUTs.